djezzzl/database_consistency/README.md

 We fail if the following conditions are satisfied:
 - there is no index for the `HasOne` or `HasMany` association
 - it has a `through` option

+### PrimaryKeyTypeChecker

+ActiveRecord has changed its default types for primary keys ([PR](https://github.com/rails/rails/pull/26266/files)).
+Given no one is immune to [problems short types may create](https://github.com/rails/rails/pull/26266/files), we added a checker to identify those IDs.

+We fail if the following conditions are satisfied:
+- primary key type is not in the list: bigint, bigserial, uuid.

 ## Example